Myocardial Oxygen Demand

 Oxygen demand is a concept that is closely related to the oxygen consumption of an organ.
 The two terms are often used interchangeably, although they are not equivalent.
 Demand is related to need, whereas consumption is the actual amount of oxygen consumed per minute.
 Under some conditions, demand may exceed consumption because the latter may be limited by the delivery of oxygen to the myocardium.
 The following discussion focuses on the oxygen demand by the heart.

 Highly oxidative organs such as the heart [see cardiac metabolism] have a high demand for oxygen and therefore have a relatively high oxygen consumption.
 Myocardial oxygen consumption (MVO2) is required to regenerate ATP that is used by membrane transport mechanisms (e.g., Na+/K+-ATPase pump) and during myocyte contraction and relaxation (e.g., myosin ATPase).
-The following tables give MVO2 (mL O2/min per 100g) values a comparison with the oxygen consumption of other organs:
+The following tables give MVO2 (mL O2/min per 100g) values in the heart:

 By comparison, the oxygen consumption (VO2; mL O2/min per 100g) for other organs is: